adityanarkar/PCA-pump/README.md

 The same code can be used to drive the bipolar stepper motor of PCA pump.

-Uploaded image shows the connection of A4988 driver to the bipolar stepper motor of a PCA pump.

 A4988 requires 8V-35V power supply (to VMOT) to drive the motor.

-Based on previous experiments, it is advisable to use at least 16+V power supply to drive the stepper motor efficiently.
+### Images

+1. **PCA-to-A4988.jpg ->** This image shows the wiring from A4988 to PCA pump's bipolar stepper motor.
+Note that wiring sequence can be reversed and motor will work without any problem.
+Therefore, before starting the motor, the direction of motor's rotation has to be checked.

+2. **A4988 wiring diagram ->** The wiring diagram is taken from [HowToMechatronics](https://www.youtube.com/user/DejanNedelkovski).

+Cheers!